Sucharek233/midi2beep/README.md

 2. Extract the zip file.
 3. Open a command prompt as Administrator and navigate to the extracted folder.
 4. Paste the output from this tool.

 ---

-## Common Issues

-### Getting no sound?

-* Your system likely doesn't have a physical PC speaker.
-* Most laptops use emulated beepers or none at all — and these may not produce any sound.
-* This tool **requires** access to an actual or emulated PC speaker.

----